Antrim Area Hospital had no free beds when incident called

 "We have had multiple times pinch points where it's been a conversation {declaring a major incident].

-"Our department today will be expecting to see around 300 patients and receive 50 ambulances
+"Our department today will be expecting to see around 300 patients and receive 50 ambulances.

 "And we're starting the day with 90% of our cubicle spaces filled with three wards worth of patients that have we have no capacity n the hospital to absorb.